API-Skeletons/laravel-hal/configuration.rst

       }
   }

 There's a bit going on here.
-First off we extend from the AbstractHydrator which defines the extract() function and the return value of a Resource.
+First off we extend from the abstract Hydrator which defines the extract() function and the return value of a Resource.

-A simple but effective pattern is used to map the fields we want to the model's data and assign that to an array.
+A simple but effective pattern is used to map the fields we want to the model's properties and assign that to an array.
 This is the act of extraction.
 But because this is a HAL hydrator we need to return a Resource.
 So, using the hydrator manager property of the abstract hydrator we assign the array of data and add a self referential link.